acgetchell/CDT-plusplus/README.md

 To generate the same publishable output used by the documentation workflow, run `just docs`; it writes `docs/html/` only after strict generation succeeds.
-Both recipes require the pinned Doxygen and Graphviz versions and use pkgx ephemerally when matching local tools are unavailable. `USE_MATHJAX` allows [MathJax] to render LaTeX formulae, and `HAVE_DOT` enables [GraphViz] diagrams. `just check` and therefore `just ci` include the non-mutating docs check on every supported platform.
-The documentation workflow publishes the `just docs` output to the `gh-pages` branch.
+Both recipes require the pinned Doxygen and Graphviz versions and use pkgx ephemerally when matching local tools are unavailable. `USE_MATHJAX` allows [MathJax] to render LaTeX formulae, and `HAVE_DOT` enables [GraphViz] diagrams.
+Documentation validation is intentionally separate from the cross-platform `just ci` contract.
+The documentation workflow runs `just docs` on Ubuntu and publishes its output to the `gh-pages` branch.

 ## Citing CDT++